VisitSkerries.com and Skerries Homepage – Official Site for Skerries, Dublin, Ireland

-Skerries 100 Road Races
+Skerries 100 Road Race

 Every July, riders from across Ireland and abroad gather in Skerries for one of the most famous motorcycle road races in Ireland.
 First held in 1946, the Skerries 100 is a 100-mile race that attracts some of Ireland’s best riders.
 The inaugural race was around a 7.1-mile course through Skerries, and today a 2.93-mile circuit is used just west of the town centre.